ssato/python-myrepo/README.rst

-python-myrepo
+About
 ==============

-A tool to manage custom yum repositories: Initialize your custom yum repositories, update meta data of yum repositories, build and deploy source rpms to yum repositories, etc
+Myrepo is a tool to help custom yum repositories management tasks such as:

+* Initialize your custom yum repositories and generate config files (.repo, mock.cfg): myrepo init ...

+* Build and deploy srpm and rpm files to yum repositories: myrepo deploy ...
+SRPM_PATH

+It may be used as poor man's koji, I guess.

 How to install
 ================